StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 For further explananation, visit [setup for intellij](https://projectlombok.org/setup/intellij) or [setup for eclipse](https://projectlombok.org/setup/eclipse).
 - 2. (only intellij) `Settings` &rarr; `Build, Execution, Deployment `&rarr; `Compiler` &rarr; `Annotation Processors` &rarr; tick `Enable annotation processing`

+#### Integration Test Source and Resource folders

+Please consider reading [this](/docs/dev/server-testing.md) to properly setup the IDE for developing in the server module.

 ## Commit messages

 To contribute to our project please read and follow this [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - Guide.